Motorcycle Passion

 “And so to the heart of this book.
 It is a true celebration of the motorcycle in all its forms and a contrast to the automobile: Motorcycles are the essence of transport at its technical and minimal best, powered by functional design that can even seduce us with its aesthetic styling.”

 (German, English) Let’s be cultural snobs for a moment and use only American examples: just because you know Evel Knievel doesn’t mean you know Sue Fish or, sort of halfway between these extremes on the publicity scale, Doug Polen.
-That’s where eclectic books like this come in: they connect dots in a fresh way, and both dabbler and hardcore enthusiast will probably find something new to add to their vocabulary.
+That’s where eclectic books like this come in: they connect dots in a fresh way, so both dabbler and hardcore enthusiast will probably find something new to add to their vocabulary.

 Motorcycle Passion shop